peytoncordero/DRI25/html-css.md

         description: (Required) This workshop makes reference to concepts from the Command Line workshop, in particular, in creating new folders and files, as well as moving around in file directories.
 Completing the Command Line workshop will make you more comfortable with working with HTML/CSS.
         required: true

-installations:
+installation:
     - visual-studio-code:
-        description: (Recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used.
-It is recommended that you also enable the [Live Server plugin](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/).
+        description: (Strongly recommended) You can use any plain text editor, but for our purposes [Visual Studio Code](https://code.visualstudio.com/) ("VS Code") will be used and the exercise instructions are designed for this.
+It is recommended that you also enable the [Live Server plugin](https://www.geeksforgeeks.org/how-to-enable-live-server-on-visual-studio-code/), but it is not necessary to follow the exercises.

 readings:
     - "[Information Management: A Proposal](https://www.w3.org/History/1989/proposal.html) by Tim Berners-Lee.
 This concept paper, originally published in 1989 and converted to HTML format here, is the proposal that led to HTML.
 It is a foundational document of the Internet."